Dunoon: Government and politics

-In the House of Commons Dunoon is represented by the SNP's Brendan O'Hara, who holds a seat also entitled Argyll and Bute, although this seat has different boundaries from the one used for the Scottish Parliament.
+In the House of Commons, Dunoon is represented by the SNP's Brendan O'Hara, who holds a seat also titled Argyll, Bute and South Lochaber, although this seat has different boundaries from the one used for the Scottish Parliament.

 Argyll and Bute Council is the Local Authority for the council area covering Dunoon.
 It is one of 32 such council areas across Scotland.
 Dunoon forms a single ward for elections to Argyll and Bute Council, electing three councillors via the single transferable vote system.
 At the last election, held in May 2017, one independent and one member from each of the SNP and the Conservatives was elected to represent the town.

 Dunoon has a community council, whose primary role is to represent the views of the community to the Local Authority and other public bodies.